helidon-io/helidon/docs/se/ai/langchain4j/cohere.md

 ## Maven Coordinates

-In addition to the [Helidon integration with LangChain4j core dependencies](langchain4j.md#maven-coordinates), you must add the following:
+In addition to the [Helidon integration with LangChain4j core dependencies][helidon-integrat], you must add the following:

 ```xml [pom.xml]
 <dependency>